-In connection with the Persistence Property option agreement, the Company will issue 267,857 common shares as a finder's fee.
+In connection with the Persistence Property option agreement, the Company will issue 267,857 common shares as a finder's fee, of which 15,000 common shares valued at \$4,275 have been issued to date.

 The Persistence Property is located within the highly prospective "Stikine Arch" area of northwestern British Columbia, host to a number of world-class copper gold porphyry deposits.
 Government sampling of altered rocks has also revealed the presence of anomalous precious and base metal values within the Persistence Property, returning values up to 64 ppb gold, 3.2 ppm silver, 14 ppm copper, 46 ppm lead, 112 ppm zinc and 170 ppm arsenic.
-The Company has not conducted any independent sampling to verify the government results.

 Due to its close proximity to major deposits with similar age intrusive rocks, the Persistence Property warrants a preliminary exploration program.